HD007-TG-113 – Trailer hitch for 2011-newer Harley-Davidson Tri-Glide and Freewheeler models

 There are a few possibilities for wiring your HD007-TG-113 trailer hitch.
 The components needed will depend on year, make, and model of your trike and the configuration of your trailer’s wiring.
 RIVCO offers plug-n-play components that cover all the motorcycle models our trailer hitches fit.
 Here are four quick steps to help you determine which wiring components you will need:

-.
+4.)
+RIVCO does not provide plugs to match other manufacturer’s plugs, as there are far too many.
+We do however offer two different matched sets of male and female trailer plugs under part numbers TWC001 and TWC002.
 We understand that trailer wiring can seem complicated and we are here to help.
-If you have any questions, please feel free to contact us during our business hours via telephone at 262-763-8222 or anytime via email at email@example.com
+If you have any questions, please feel free to contact us during our business hours via telephone at 262-763-8222 or anytime via email at firstname.lastname@example.org. read more